O Rings Explained: A Complete Guide to Sealing Technology

 -

-Aerospace sector: Depends on advanced sealing to withstand extreme pressures and temperatures.
+Aviation sector: Depends on advanced sealing to withstand excessive pressure and temperature.

 -

-Preventing leaks in pipelines, valves, and hydraulic systems.
+Prevent leaks in pipelines, valves and hydraulic systems.

 -